Loading Freight Cars Safely

 - To monitor rail transportation and promote safe car loading and transportation practices through instructions and advice to shippers and railway personnel responsible for the loading and handling of rails cars;

-- To be knowledgeable of loading rules, as issued by the Railway Association of Canada, the Association of American Railroads and Transport Canada in order to provide appropriate interpretation to shippers and member railways, when requested;
+- To be knowledgeable of loading rules and best practices, as issued by the Railway Association of Canada, the Association of American Railroads and Transport Canada in order to provide appropriate interpretation to shippers and member railways, when requested;

-- To provide assistance to shippers or railway in developing new loading patterns or revisions to existing AAR and RAC rules or procedures;
+- To provide assistance to shippers or railways in developing new loading patterns or revisions to existing AAR, RAC and TC rules or procedures;

 - To encourage and promote good customer and railway relations.

 - The car loading rules managers each year inspect thousands of loads of various commodities and car types.
 Their work includes inspection of loads in railway yards or on customer sidings.
-Should any load be considered unsafe or not loaded according to loading rules, they are authorized to prohibit its movement until properly loaded.
+Should any load be considered unsafe or not loaded to prescribed loading rules, they are authorized by their members to prohibit its movement until properly loaded.

 The managers participate in the activities of the AAR Open Top Loading Rules Committee and meet with AAR personnel to exchange information of mutual interest.
 This continued close relationship with their U.S. colleagues is particularly important due to the large volume of trans-border interchange traffic.